 2.9.
-Other Requirements
+OTHER REQUIREMENTS

-A student in the Ph.D. program must also satisfy the following requirements.
+A student in the Ph.D. program must also satisfy the following requirements:

 2.9.a.
-Courses beyond the Preliminary Exam: Successful completion of the corecourse program should be viewed as representing the minimum course preparation for a career in chemistry.
-Consequently, the Department offers a range of advanced courses in each of several branches of chemistry.
+Courses beyond the Preliminary Exam: Successful completion of the core-course program represents the minimum course preparation for a graduate career in chemistry.
+To provide additional opportunities, the Department offers a range of advanced courses in several branches of chemistry.
 The Division in which the student is majoring may require some of these courses.
-Each student is free within reasonable limits to pursue his or her own interests in course work beyond the core program.
-Additional course work elected by the student should not delay the prompt start of dissertation research.
+Each student may, within reasonable limits, take courses (after completing the core course requirements) that match their interests.
+Selection of these additional courses should be discussed with the student's Major Advisor.
+Taking these courses should not interfere with or delay research investigations.

 2.9.b.
 Seminars: Each student is required to present at least one public seminar in his or her Division.
 The seminar may be given at any time during the student's career and on any topic approved by the Major Advisor, including the results of the doctoral research.
-If the seminar is judged to be poor, an improved presentation may be required.
+If the seminar is judged to be inadequate, an improved presentation may be required.
 The seminar requirement is in addition to the proposal presentation.
-The student should register for Seminar (1 cr.) in the term in which the required seminar (not the Proposal) is presented.
+The student should register for the seminar (1 cr.) in the term in which the required seminar is presented.
+(CHEM 2190 Inorganic; CHEM 2290 Analytical; CHEM 2390 Organic; CHEM 2490 Physical; CHEM 2890 Biological)

-From the start of one's career in the Department, a student is expected to attend all formal meetings and seminars sponsored by their Division, and all Departmental Colloquia.
+All students are expected to attend formal meetings and seminars sponsored by their Division, and Departmental Colloquia.
 Students are also encouraged to attend seminars in other Divisions.
 In addition, Oakland and the greater Pittsburgh area abound with scientific activities.
-Lectures are presented at the University of Pittsburgh, Carnegie-Mellon University, Duquesne University, and through the auspices of the local A.C.S.
-Section, The Spectroscopy Society of Pittsburgh, and the Society for Analytical Chemists of Pittsburgh.
+Lectures are presented at the University of Pittsburgh, Carnegie-Mellon University, Duquesne University, and through the auspices of the Pittsburgh Section, American Chemical Society, the Spectroscopy Society of Pittsburgh, and the Society for Analytical Chemists of Pittsburgh.

 2.9.c.
 Language Requirement: There is no foreign language requirement in the Ph.D. program.

-The following applies to students for whom English is not the native language.
+The following requirements apply to students whose native language is not English:.